 2. RECENT EVENTS

 Financial Condition.
-Following Enron’s announcement of its third quarter 2001 results on October 16, 2001 there was a significant decrease in Enron’s common share price and decreases in the ratings of Enron’s debt.
-This situation significantly reduced Enron’s ability to raise capital in the capital markets causing a short-term liquidity concern.
-Additionally, all three major credit rating agencies downgraded their ratings on Enron’s long-term debt and each issued a warning that further downgrades were possible; however, all three agencies’ credit ratings of Enron’s senior unsecured debt remained in the investment grade category but in the lowest level thereof.
-Maintaining an investment grade credit rating is a critical element in maintaining liquidity for Enron’s trading and marketing businesses which together with the natural gas pipeline operations comprises Enron’s core businesses discussed below.
+Following Enron’s announcement of its third quarter 2001 results on October 16, 2001, there was a significant decrease in Enron’s common share price and decreases in the credit ratings of Enron’s debt.
+This situation significantly reduced Enron’s ability to raise capital.
+Specifically, all three major credit rating agencies downgraded their ratings on Enron’s long-term debt to the lowest level of investment grade and each issued a warning that further downgrades were possible.
+Maintaining an investment grade credit rating is a critical element in maintaining liquidity for Enron’s wholesale business which, together with the natural gas pipeline operations, comprises Enron’s core businesses discussed below.

 Immediate Liquidity Actions.
 Enron has implemented a financial strategy to regain its financial health and flexibility and will continue its initiatives in this regard.
-The steps that Enron has taken to assure its customers that it can fulfill its commitments in the ordinary course of business include:
+Enron has taken the following steps to try to assure its customers and investors that it can fulfill its commitments in the ordinary course of business:

-Enron drew down approximately $[3.3] billion of its committed lines of credit to repay outstanding and expiring commercial paper obligations of approximately $[2.2] billion and to provide additional cash liquidity.
+Enron drew down approximately $3.0 billion of its committed lines of credit to repay outstanding and expiring commercial paper obligations of approximately $2.0 billion and to provide additional cash liquidity.
 This step provided Enron with more confidence in its access to daily liquidity, eliminating the execution risk of funding commercial paper each day as investors were questioning Enron’s financial condition.
-At November 19, 2001 Enron did not have any unused capacity under its prior committed or uncommitted lines of credit;
+At November 19, 2001 Enron had unused capacity under its prior committed commercial paper lines of credit of $103 million for which usage is subject to Enron’s ability to sell commercial paper.

-On November 14, 2001, Enron obtained $1 billion in secured lines of credit from JP Morgan Chase & Co. and Citigroup Inc., supported by Enron’s Northern Natural Gas Company and Transwestern Pipeline Company assets.
-These proceeds will be used to further supplement short-term liquidity and to refinance maturing obligations.
-Clearly, borrowing on a secured basis is not preferred, but Enron’s goal is to rapidly restore investor and customer confidence.
-Enron intends to return to its normal capital program as quickly as possible thereby eliminating the need for this secured facility;
+On November 13 and [19], 2001, Enron obtained $550 million and $450 million, respectively, in new secured lines of credit from JP Morgan Chase & Co. and Citigroup Inc., secured by Enron’s Northern Natural Gas Company and Transwestern Pipeline Company assets.
+These proceeds will be used to further supplement short-term liquidity and to refinance maturing obligations;

-On November 13, 2001 Enron received a $1.5 billion equity infusion from Dynegy Inc. (Dynegy) in connection with the merger agreement signed between Enron and Dynegy discussed below;
+On November 13, 2001, Enron received a $1.5 billion equity infusion in the form of a preferred stock investment from Dynegy Inc. (Dynegy) in connection with the merger agreement signed between Enron and Dynegy discussed below;

-Adding to Enron’s near-term liquidity profile is over $[800] million in anticipated net proceeds from asset sales scheduled to close by year-end.
-However, the closing of these sale transactions are pending certain regulatory and other approvals that will impact the ultimate timing of the completion of these transactions.
-These include $250 million associated with a local gas distribution company in Brazil, $266 million for a power plant and liquefied natural gas receiving terminal in Puerto Rico and $332 million from the sale of certain oil and gas properties in India;
+Enron anticipates the receipt of over $800 million in net proceeds from asset sales scheduled to close by year-end.
+However, the closing of these sale transactions are pending certain regulatory and other approvals that will impact whether such transactions close and the ultimate timing of the closing.
+These anticipated asset sales include $250 million associated with a local gas distribution company (LDC) in Brazil, $266 million for a power plant and liquefied natural gas receiving terminal in Puerto Rico and $332 million from the sale of certain oil and gas properties in India.
+Enron’s investment in the Brazilian LDC is held by the partnership for which a credit ratings event has occurred, as discussed below in “Impact of Recent Events”;

-In addition to the steps already taken, Enron is also engaged in discussions with various institutions interested in investing in Enron equity.
-The Company is diligently pursuing a program to raise an incremental $500 million to $1 billion of private equity from these sources in the near future.
+Enron is engaged in discussions with various institutions about investing in Enron equity.
+Enron is diligently pursuing a program to raise an incremental $500 million to $1 billion of private equity from these sources in the near future.
+There can be no assurance, however, that such program will be successful.